jasonyingling/reading-time-wp/readme.txt

 2. The options available in Reading Time WP.

 == Changelog ==

+= 2.0.4 =
+* Fixing a PHP Warning for users that installed priort to version 1.2.0 and hadn't updated the settings page since.

 = 2.0.3 =
 * Adjusting how post types are output on admin page for better translations